carlohamalainen/carlohamalainen.github.io/_posts/2009-02-24-turn-an-asus-wl-500gp-into-a-pc.md

 ---
 Update (2009-04-23): after a reboot my WL-500gP no longer booted Debian.
 Nothing appeared in the logs, so it really had me stumped.
 I ended up installing DD-WRT and all is well.

 Here are my notes for installing Debian on an Asus WL-500gP (Premium v1).
 I basically followed [this guide](http://wpkg.org/Running_Debian_on_ASUS_WL-500G_deluxe).
-I&#8217;m using the WL-500gP as a PC, not a router, so I have no information here about how to configure the VLAN stuff using robocfg.
+I'm using the WL-500gP as a PC, not a router, so I have no information here about how to configure the VLAN stuff using robocfg.

 **Flash the kernel image**